bami96/alx-pre_course/README.md

 Hi this is the README file
 I am editing from the GitHub interface
+Yaayyy!